frodsan/mocoso/README.md

     test 'mocking a class method' do
       user = User.new

-      expect User, :find, with: [1], return: user do assert_equal user, User.find(1)
+      expect User, :find, with: [1], returns: user do assert_equal user, User.find(1)
       end
     end